 - Attend the St. Paul Winter Carnival

-- Sit outside on an outdoor patio.
+- Enjoy a meal or hot beverage on an outdoor patio.
 Fire pits, pop-up igloos and heaters will keep you toasty.
-Check out this list of local spots
+Check out this list of local spots for igloo and heated patio dining.

-- Go on a winter scavenger hunt in your neighborhood
+- Go on a winter scavenger hunt in your neighborhood.
+Here are some ideas to get started.

 - Build a snow fort or tunnel in your backyard